rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 `node3.example.com`  |`192.168.0.33` | Node 3

-:green_book: bulb HAProxy is running on the *workstation* machine.
-This provides a level of port forwarding to allow access to the OpenShift console and other services running on OpenShift to overcome some DNS and routing limitations in the underlying Ravello environment.
-This includes port 80, 8443 and 8080-8085.
+:green_book: HAProxy is running on the *workstation* machine.
+This provides the option to do port forwarding for access to the web console and other services running on the OpenShift Container Platform (this is *one way* to work around DNS and routing limitations in the underlying Ravello environment).
+Ports included are 80, 8443 and 8080-8085.

 #### Links to tools docs used during the Lab